 Bhagat, Madhura et al. “Immediate effects of Mulligan’s techniques on pain and functional mobility in individuals with knee osteoarthritis: A randomized control trial.”
 Physiotherapy research international: the journal for researchers and clinicians in physical therapy vol. 25,1 (2020): e1812. doi:10.1002/pri.1812

-The information herein on "Chiropractic Physical Therapy For Knee Discomfort and Pain" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chiropractic Physical Therapy For Knee Discomfort and Pain" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Presently Matriculated: ICHS: MSN* FNP (Family Nurse Practitioner Program)

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST

 My Digital Business Card

 For individuals considering acupuncture for sciatica relief and management, can knowing how it works and… Read More

 Can individuals with thoracic outlet syndrome incorporate electroacupuncture to reduce neck pain and restore proper… Read More

 Can plantar fasciitis patients incorporate non-surgical treatments to reduce hip pain and restore mobility?
 Introduction… Read More

 For individuals looking to improve their spinal health, can understanding the anatomy of the intervertebral… Read More